Horten-Folkeverksted/hortenfv-member-import/README.md

 * PGUSER
 * PGPASSWORD

-To build and run the script run the following command:
+To build the Docker container (required for systemd unit) run the following command:

+    ./build

+To run the Docker container (make sure `.env` is setup, see below):

-    ./build && ./run
+    ./run

 The database schema can be exported with this command: